Fati-810/Blog-API/README.md

 # Blog-API

-This is a full-stack blog web application that allows users to create, view, edit, and delete blog posts.
+This is a **full-stack blog web application** that allows users to create, view, edit, and delete blog posts.
 It features a clean user interface with responsive design and leverages an Express.js REST API as its backend.
-The app is ideal for learning or demonstrating CRUD operations with a simple UI.
+The app is **ideal** for learning or demonstrating **CRUD operations** with a **simple UI**.

 # Features
 📝 Create Post – Add a new blog post with title, content, and author.